 4. Inspect the Condensate Pan

-- If your pan contains a pump, check the float switch.
-If the switch is jammed “up” with water in the pan, contact us at 256-801-4701, because you will likely have to buy a new pump.
+- If your pan uses a pump, take a look at the float switch.
+If the switch is stuck “up” with standing water in the pan, contact us at 256-801-4701, because you will possibly need a new pump.

-If you note anything except an uninterrupted, colored light or blinking green light, reach us at 256-801-4701 for HVAC service.
-Your heater may be communicating an error code that needs specialized service.
+If you see anything other than a steady, colored light or blinking green light, call us at 256-801-4701 for HVAC service.
+Your furnace may be emitting an error code that is calling for professional help.

 - A 1/4” hex screwdriver or wrench

 - Piece of light grit sandpaper, steel wool or emery cloth

 - Disable the furnace’s power by using its wall switch or breaker.
 If your gas valve is not electric, you will need to shut off the gas as well.

 - Lift off the furnace’s front panel and trace the wire to the flame sensor.